hasura/learn-graphql/tutorials/frontend/typescript-react-apollo/tutorial-site/content/codegen.md

 yarn generate --watch
 ```

-_Note_: Replace xxxxx with the Auth Token you copied from GraphiQL.
-The Auth Token shouldn't have `Bearer`
+Replace xxxxx with the Auth Token you copied from GraphiQL.
+The Auth Token shouldn't have `Bearer`.

+_Note_: The command is likely to throw an error until a query, mutation or subscription is defined in the project.
+You will add them in the next steps and the error will disappear.

 This script is running in `watch` mode and hence will autogenerate types for any queries/mutations/subscriptions that are added later in the tutorial.